 I myself needed both doctors and you will usually find them in the same office, you just cannot make an appointment with both doctors on the same day because of insurance issues.
 I needed medication to help with the chemical imbalance, but I also needed someone to help me with my coping skills and help me gain perspective when making medical decisions with chronic illness as well as deal with relationship issues and past traumas.

-- Fifth is the option for an Intensive outpatient care, or as most facilities call it Intensive Behavioral Health Care.
+Fifth, find out if there is an option for an Intensive outpatient care, or as most facilities call it Intensive Behavioral Health Care.
 Intensive outpatient care consists of a 3 to 4 day a week group therapy that last from 9am to 1pm.
 Through this intensive care you are usually in small groups and will discuss different mind strategies for dealing with mental health issues as well as have access to a doctor to help with medication.
 This program usually last for up to 6 weeks and there is an application process to be accepted.
 This application process is similar to the doctor office, but may be in person.
 This gives them an insight if they will be able to help you or if you need more intensive care.
 More extensive care will include a Hospital stay.

 - Check in process will include you being taken to a room and being accessed to make sure you are medically ok before taking you to a mental health floor.